 How many earthworms does it take to make a fine wine?
-No, it's not a leftover Christmas cracker joke.
+No, it's not a pre-emptive Christmas cracker joke.
 It's part of a massive issue facing the future of wine, according to influential soil consultants Claude and Lydia Bourguignon.

 My mother is a lifelong gardener who has slowly but surely turned her hobby into a profession.
 As a pharmacy student in Manchester in the 1960s, she wrote her thesis on medicinal plants, and later did a PhD in garden history.
 She began writing books on botanical gardens as she stepped back from working as a pharmacist in hospitals, and now specializes in historical research into gardens of the 19th century.